thomastay/saz-tools/README.md

 Usage: sazserve [options]
 Options:
-  -browser       : start the web browser automatically  (default false) -port <number> : port for the web server to listen to (default "7000") -version | -v  : print the version of this tool and exit
+  -browser       : start the web browser automatically  (default false) -port <number> : port for the web server to listen on (default "7000") -version | -v  : print the version of this tool and exit

 $ sazserve